-Linking the Swiss emissions trading system with that of the EU is beneficial for both environmental policy and the economy.
+Linking the Swiss emissions trading system with that of the EU is beneficial for both climate policy and the economy.
 An agreement to this end between Switzerland and the EU came into force on 1.1.2020, and the two emissions trading systems have since been linked.

 Overview of the content of the Agreement

 The Agreement regulates the mutual recognition of emission allowances from the two ETSs, each of which has its own legal basis.
 Switzerland is therefore not adopting EU law.
 Anyone obliged to participate in the Swiss or EU ETS can use emission allowances from both their own system and that of the other contracting party to cover the relevant greenhouse gas emissions.
 In addition, as a result of the linking, aviation and fossil-thermal power plants have been integrated into the Swiss ETS, in line with the system in the EU.
 Participants in one ETS are entitled to apply for admission to the auctions of emission allowances in the other ETS.
 Compatibility between the ETSs, the equal treatment of participants and system security are ensured by, among other things, 'essential criteria' laid down in the Annexes to the Agreement.

 As with other agreements with the EU, a Joint Committee is established to manage the Agreement.
 The Joint Committee may, in particular, decide on amendments to the Annexes.
 The Agreement is geared towards long-term cooperation and is therefore not time-limited.
 However, it may be terminated at any time subject to a six-month notice period.